macor003/macor003/README.md

 - 👋 Hi, I’m @macor003
 - 👀 I’m interested in Java, .NET, Python and Cloud Architecture (AWS, Azure and GCP)
-- 🌱 I’m currently learning Go and AWS Solution Architect Associate
+- 🌱 I’m currently learning Angular 19 and AWS Solution Architect Associate
 - 💞️ I’m looking to collaborate on Java and .NET Projects
 - 📫 How to reach me Twitter @MarioOrtega003